The Lucky Penny Program

 The Little Press is dedicated to discovering and supporting new talent and new voices in children’s literature.
 As a small, independent publisher, we work hard to bring as many deserving stories to market as possible—but our financial and production resources are limited.

-Authors in the Lucky Penny Program receive a traditional publishing contract that mirrors the terms offered to traditionally acquired titles at The Little Press, including professional production, traditional distribution through IPG, and marketing support.
+Yes.
+Authors in the Lucky Penny Program receive a traditional publishing contract including professional production, traditional distribution through IPG, and marketing support.

-The difference is that authors participating in the Lucky Penny Program invest in the production of their book, allowing The Little Press to take on projects we otherwise could not due to financial constraints.
+The difference is that authors participating in the program invest in the mentorship to develop their story.
+This allows The Little Press to take on projects that have publishing potential that we otherwise could not acquire and develop due to financial constraints.

 The Lucky Penny Program is invitation-only and highly selective.
 Manuscripts are chosen because they demonstrate clear commercial and artistic publishing potential, not because an author is willing to pay.